PureCloud Customer Care

 PureCloud Customer Care provides the customer with a status update from the Priority 1 case at time of closure.
 The update contains a brief explanation of the outage and an initial RCA, which briefly describes the known cause of the issue.
 If a complete RCA is not available at the time of the closing of the Priority 1 case, then the case is not closed until PureCloud Customer Care completes a follow-up investigation.

-PureCloud Customer Care provides a comprehensive RCA to the customer within 2 business days of resolution for Critical issues and within 5 business days of resolution for High issues.
+PureCloud Customer Care provides a comprehensive RCA to affected customers within 5 business days for Critical and High issues affecting the PureCloud platform.
 If the customer requires additional documentation, then the customer can make such request by opening a new case.
 The case must include the case number of the original trouble reported and contact information for distributing the documentation.
 If the customer requires a follow-up discussion in addition to the documentation, then the customer can add this request to the case.
 A meeting is then coordinated when the final document is delivered.

 Contacting PureCloud Customer Care Management